Mayors Commit to Action for Children

-In the 30 days leading up to the Child Friendly Cities Summit, mayors from around the world are sharing their commitment to the Child Friendly Cities Initiative and to the Convention on the Rights of the Child, as the world marks the 30th anniversary of the Convention.
+In the 30 days leading up to the Child Friendly Cities Summit, mayors from around the world shared their commitment to the Child Friendly Cities Initiative and to the Convention on the Rights of the Child, as the world marked the 30th anniversary of the Convention.

 “Dear Ms. Rana Flowers,

 On behalf of Da Nang People’s Committee, I would like to extend warm greetings to you and your colleagues at UNICEF Viet Nam and a sincere thank for the invitation to join the Global Summit of Child Friendly City in Cologne, Germany.